NBKRedSpy/CardSurvival-Localization/README.md

 The output is a CSV in the same format as SimpCn.csv The result can be exported to the console or a file.

+If there are any errors or warnings, they would be outputted to stderr.
+For example, multiple entries of the same key with different text.

 # Usage:
 Run the exe, passing in the folder with *.json at the end.